 Introduction

-We’ve all heard the clichés about break-ups, the platitudes that are supposed to make us feel better: “Everything happens for a reason,” “time heals all wounds,” or the particularly irksome, “there are plenty of fish in the sea.”
-Yet, in the wake of a relationship’s collapse, these sayings often fall flat against the wall of our reality.
+We’ve all heard the clichés about break-ups, the platitudes that are supposed to make us feel better: “Everything happens for a reason,” “time heals all wounds,” or the particularly annoying, “there are plenty of fish in the sea.”
+Yet, after a relationship’s collapse, these sayings often fall flat against the wall of our reality.
 Break-ups are a universal experience, but they rarely feel that way when you’re in the thick of it.
 For many, a broken relationship feels like a shattered world.
 But let me assure you, your world is not over, just rearranged.
 Through the lens of Rachel’s life story and expert-backed strategies, this post aims to guide you through the emotional labyrinth of a break-up.

 The Unfolding: Rachel’s Story